jasonbhart/PHP-assessment/README.md

 14. Create a Pull Request to integrate the fixed code back into the master repository.
 The Pull Request will ultimately not be merged but will signal your completion of the skills assessment.

-Please ask for clarification if this is a question.
+Please ask for clarification if you have a question.
 Guessing an answer to an ambiguous directive will count against you.